MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 - When a user is allowed to select only one option from a set, unless you need to expose all the available options with `radio`, you may consider using a `dropdown` instead, as it uses less space.

 #### The `layout` key
->(*Under construction*)
+> (*Under construction*)

-The `layout` group allows for different use cases where you aim to align components that are related or group components that belong to the same context under a well-structured layout.
-This prop allows you to define for props and KPIs.
-This makes your components visually more appealing.
-Although the structure is very similar for either props or KPIs, Let's dive into its internal structure.
+The `layout` key allows for use cases where you want to arrange components that are related or simply group them under a well-structured layout.
+The supported components for use with a layout structure are [props](#the-props-key) and [KPIs](#kpis).
+In addition to properly aligning a group of props or KPIs, an `style` prop is provided to act as a escape hatch for specifying CSS rules.
+Through these CSS rules, it is possible to modify the appereance of your prop components or KPIs and allows a way to make them more distinctive or visually appealing.

+The structure for both prop and KPI `layout`s is the same.
+Let's dive into it:

 ```py
 'layout': {